 - Spot treat dark stains with sparkling water

-- Spot treat greasy stains with washing up soap
+- Spot treat greasy stains with a mild detergent

 - Wet a cloth and use a dab of carpet cleaner